tung362/RoR2PVP/README.md

 - Default config value for cash grant is changed from 50 to 70
 - Default config value for golden chest price is changed from 400 to 300
 - Companions (drones, turrets, etc) now attacks each other as intended in free for all pvp mode
-- added "Sundered Grove" to the list of destinations when "Wider stage transition" is turned on
+- Added "Sundered Grove" to the list of destinations when "Wider stage transition" is turned on
 **1.5.0**
 - Added a Free For All game mode
 - https://imgur.com/PRBt3AP